Increase DR score red

 While domain authority doesn’t determine how well you will rank on Google, it can be useful when trying to outrank direct competitors.

 You can gauge whether you'll be able to rank for a term by comparing your domain authority with that of top websites in the search engine results pages (SERPs).
-If your site has a similar or higher domain authority, you have a good chance of ranking alongside well-optimized pages for that keyword.

 If you're not ranking for a term despite optimizing your keywords, you can also optimize your website structure and add rich media to help increase your domain authority and improve your SEO performance.

-Moz isn’t the only company with an algorithm that provides a score based on backlinks.
+Moz isn’t the only platform with an algorithm that provides a score based on backlinks.
+The Ahrefs domain rating (DR) score is a popular alternative for assessing a website’s domain authority.

 Like DA, DR also considers a website’s backlink profile and creates a score that estimates how authoritative a website is out of 100.